headforwards-spd/headforwards-website/src/pages/info-pages/why-artificial-intelligence-has-the-power-to-transform-the-work-of-local-authorities-3.md

   Why Artificial Intelligence has the power to transform the work of local authorities
 subtitle: ""
-introduction: >-
+introduction:
-  ## Local authorities in the UK are on the verge of a revolution in their use
-  of Artificial Intelligence (AI)
+  title: Local authorities in the UK are on the verge of a revolution in their use of Artificial Intelligence (AI)
+  content:
+    - type: markdown-component
+      text: >-
         A recent national survey has revealed one in six councils are anticipating savings between £750,000 and £1m through the introduction of AI technology in 2020.
 Councils are rapidly moving towards a strategic approach on how to maximise the benefits of AI and are starting to implement tools like chatbots and automated processing of documents.

         The potential for local authorities to free up resources and staff time from repetitive administrative tasks is enormous.
 AI does not replace the need for human involvement.
 Instead, it enables people to perform complex or time-consuming tasks more quickly, more accurately and more cost-effectively.
         For local authorities, this opens new opportunities to radically change the way they operate and how they deliver services to residents.
 summary:
   image: /uploads/head-8.jpg
-  text: >
+  text: >-
     A recent national survey has revealed one in six councils are anticipating savings between £750,000 and £1m through the introduction of AI technology in 2020.
 Councils are rapidly moving towards a strategic approach on how to